OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust Is Widespread Already.md

 If your answer to any of those is yes, you've already experienced Design from Trust.

-The idea for Design from Trust showed up when I noticed the common threads that wove through many of these examples.
-It wasn't an abstract idea built up from first principles about trust and social dynamics.
+The idea for Design from Trust wasn't an abstract model built up from first principles about trust and social dynamics.
+It showed up when I noticed the common threads that wove through many of these examples.

 Often I learned about these examples by hearing the stories of their inventors.
 For example, the story of Muhammad Yunus giving a small loan to a circle of 21 Bangladeshi women taught me about microfinance.
-[Pam Warhurst's TEDx talk](https://www.youtube.com/watch?v=4KmKoj4RSZw) taught me about turning towns into edible landscapes.
-John Taylor Gatto convinced me that our compulsory education system stamps out curiosity and our sense of agency, and ought to be replaced with self-directed education.
+[Pam Warhurst's TEDx talk](https://www.youtube.com/watch?v=4KmKoj4RSZw) explained how inspired citizens could turn ordinary towns into edible landscapes, transforming their town, creating food and building community.
+John Taylor Gatto convinced me that our compulsory education system stamps out curiosity and our sense of agency, and ought to be replaced with something more like self-directed education.